 River Phoenix was born on August 23, 1970, and began his professional acting career as a teenager.
 His early movie credits included Stand by Me (1986), Little Nikita (1988) and Running on Empty (1988), which earned him a Best Supporting Actor Oscar nomination.
 Phoenix went on to appear in such films as Indiana Jones and the Last Crusade (1989); I Love You to Death (1990), which co-starred Keanu Reeves; Dogfight (1991) and The Thing Called Love (1993).
 On October 31, 1993, Phoenix, considered one of the most promising actors of his generation, died of a drug overdose at the age of 23 outside a Hollywood club called The Viper Room.
 Phoenix’s younger brother is the Academy Award-nominated actor Joaquin Phoenix, whose movie credits include Gladiator (2000), Walk the Line (2005), The Master (2012), Inherent Vice (2014), You Were Never Really Here (2017) and Joker (2019).

 Reeves, born on September 2, 1964, first rose to fame with the 1989 comedy Bill & Ted’s Excellent Adventure.
-He went on to star in a long list of movies, including the 1994 blockbuster Speed, with Sandra Bullock, the mega-hit 1999 sci-fi thriller The Matrix and its two sequels, and the action-thriller movie John Wick and its two sequels.
+He went on to star in a long list of movies, including the 1994 blockbuster Speed, with Sandra Bullock, the mega-hit 1999 sci-fi thriller The Matrix and its sequels, and the action-thriller movie John Wick and its various sequels.